 |Not on Tenure Track||-||-||-||-|

-Unfortunately, we were not able to determine the full-time teacher ratio at American Academy of Acupuncture and Oriental Medicine.
+We were not able to determine American Academy of Acupuncture and Oriental Medicine's reliance on graduate students.